KieranJeffreySmart/lion-rescue-services/README.md

 They could offer the service to many lions,
 Increasing their chances of survival by 200%

-If the lion had an application to notify the mouse they are trapped The lion has an effective way of requesting help,
+If the lion had an application to notify the mouse they are trapped
+The lion has an effective way of requesting help,
 Increasing the chance of a Lions survival by 200%

 ## Results of EventStorming:
 **_NOTE:_** The model is a "work in progress" as I discover more about the application through implementation I might return to this model to update it before making large changes

-### Making an Offer Businesss Process
+### Making an Offer Business Process
 #### The Model
 This is essentially a flow diagram detailing a specific scenario, as described by the story and discovered through EventStorming
 ![image](MakeAnOffer-Model.jpg)

 #### The Boris
 This is another form of flow diagram but this time highlighting the relationships between components
-The full diagram includes notifications, this helps to understand the diffrence between a process being notifcation driven or event driven
+The full diagram includes notifications, this helps to understand the difference between a process being notification driven or event driven
 ![image](MakeAnOffer-Boris.jpg)

 This version of the Boris diagram has had policies and commands removed in an effort to make it more readable